microsoft/FluidExamples/brainstorm/README.md

 In the [BrainstormView](./src/BrainstormView.tsx), the audience property is used to achieve 2 tasks, display all active users currently in the session, and retrieve current user information so the user can be assigned as the author accordingly, such as when the user creates a note.

-Similar to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx), the member values of the audience property is also being tracked as a React state so we can display all the active users in the session.
+Similar to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx), the member values of the audience property are also being tracked in a React state so we can display all the active users in the session.

 With audience Fluid data and View data, we again, need to set up an event listener, which mean we also need a `useEffect()` hook.